isomerpages/pa-cdcvouchers/_residents/Residents' FAQ.md

 <ul class="jekyllcodex_accordion">
   <li>
     <input type="checkbox" id="accordion1">
-    <label for="accordion1"><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#000080">What is the CDC Vouchers Scheme 2024 (June)?
-How does it differ from CDC Vouchers Scheme 2024 (January)?</span></label>
+    <label for="accordion1"><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#000080">What is the CDC Vouchers Scheme 2025 (January)?</span></label>
     <div>
-								<br><u>CDC Vouchers Scheme 2024 (June)</u><br>
-			From 25 June 2024, each Singaporean household can claim an additional $300 in CDC Vouchers 2024 (June) digitally at <a href="https://go.gov.sg/cdcv"><strong>go.gov.sg/cdcv</strong></a>.
-This is on top of the $500 worth of CDC Vouchers distributed in January 2024. <br><br>The CDC Vouchers Scheme 2024 (June) is part of the $1.9 billion enhancement to the Assurance Package announced by then Deputy Prime Minister and Finance Minister Mr Lawrence Wong during Budget 2024.
-The package aims to provide more immediate support for Singaporean households and help defray daily expenses. <br><br>The value of the $300 CDC Vouchers 2024 (June) will be allocated equally (i.e., $150 each) to be spent at participating heartland merchants and hawkers, or at participating supermarkets. une). <br><br><u>CDC Vouchers Scheme 2024 (January)</u><br> From 3 January 2024, each Singaporean household can claim $500 in CDC Vouchers 2024 digitally at <a href="https://go.gov.sg/cdcv"><strong>go.gov.sg/cdcv</strong></a>.
-These vouchers are part of the Government’s continuing efforts to help Singaporean households cope with daily expenses. <br><br>The vouchers were announced by Deputy Prime Minister and Finance Minister Mr Lawrence Wong as part of Budget 2022, Budget 2023, and the $1.1 billion Cost-of-Living Package in September 2023.
-The value of the $500 CDC Vouchers 2024 (January) will be allocated equally (i.e., $250 each) to be spent at participating heartland merchants and hawkers, or at participating supermarkets.
-Singaporean Households have until 31 December 2024 to claim and spend their CDC Vouchers 2024 (January).<br>
+			Every Singaporean household will receive $300 CDC Vouchers in January 2025.
+The CDC Vouchers Scheme 2025 (January) is part of the enhancements to the Assurance Package announced by then Deputy Prime Minister and Minister for Finance Lawrence Wong at Budget 2024.
+The package provides more immediate support for Singaporean households and helps defray daily expenses.
+<br><br>
+Starting 3 January 2025, you can visit go.gov.sg/cdcv to claim the $300 CDC vouchers.
+The process for claiming and spending the vouchers remains the same.

+The CDC Vouchers Scheme 2025 (January) are valid till 31 December 2025.<br>
 			</div>
 	</li>
   <li>
     <input type="checkbox" id="accordion2">
     <label for="accordion2"><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#000080">Who is eligible for the CDC Vouchers Scheme?</span></label>
     <div>
-      <p>Each Singaporean household will be able to claim $300 worth of CDC Vouchers 2024 (June) via the website <a href="https://go.gov.sg/cdcv"><strong>go.gov.sg/cdcv</strong></a>.
-This is on top of the $500 worth of CDC Vouchers distributed in January 2024.
+      <p>Each Singaporean household will be able to claim $300 worth of CDC Vouchers 2025 (January) via the website <a href="https://go.gov.sg/cdcv"><strong>go.gov.sg/cdcv</strong></a>.
 			</p>
     </div>
   </li>